em1nx/bloc-heim/README.md

 ## Usage

+### Creating a bloc

-- The Create Bloc command could be found in the Command Palette.
+You can create a new bloc with `bloc-heim.createBloc` command in the Command Palette.
-- Also you could create blocs using folders context menu in the file explorer.
+Also you can right click on a folder in the file exporer and then select "Bloc Heim: Create Bloc" item.

+### Wrapping a code with Bloc widgets

+- Place cursor on a code (widget) your want to be wrapped with a Bloc Widget.
+- Open code actions context menu: run a [Quick Fix or Refactor command](https://code.visualstudio.com/docs/editor/refactoring#_code-actions-quick-fixes-and-refactorings).
+- Select a command which you want to use (Wrap with BlocBuilder, Wrap with BlocProvider etc.)
+- Type bloc's name and state placeholders.

 ## Requirements